-Best Freeby of the week:
+Best Freeby and Best Demo of the Week

-Best Demo of the week:
+Best Demo of the Week:

 Aaron Aducci (ex-Blowtops) called me a couple months ago and told me that the Fatal Figures wanted to do something different.
 His idea was to bring Tom Potter in from Detroit for a weekend write a bunch of songs and then go record with the infamous Jim Diamond.
 I laughed a little, but they did it.
 Tom came, they wrote and they went to Diamonds.
 Before the trip to Detroit, Scott the drummer for the Fatal Figures ended up with a bit of a health issue, so he could not make it to record.
 Thank god the drummer from the infamous garage rock band The Dirtys was available to record with them.
 They pumped out 9 great tunes where Tom sings on 4 songs, Aaron on 3 and Tracy on 2.

 You can definitely tell the difference, Tom’s songs are slightly more to the straight ahead punk rock side and brings to mind a cross between the full rock sound of the Chrome Spiders with the speed and anger of Bantam Rooster – so good.
 I have always loved Aaron as a lead singer and he does not disappoint, singing three song ala the same vein as the Fatal Figures, loud, noisy, Pussy Galoresque Garage Rock.
 The surprise is when Tracy gets up to the mic.
 If you know Tracy, she is one of the sweetest nicest girls I have ever met and she commands the mic in these songs.
 Singing a couple really poppy, hook driven punk rockers, my favorite being ‘Ovary Action’.